-Instructors: Maria C. Villar, John Ladley, and Dave Wells Duration: 4 hours, 45 minutes
+Instructors: Maria C. Villar, John Ladley, and Dave Wells

 Data governance is a cross-functional management program that treats data as an enterprise asset.
 It includes the collection of policies, standards, processes, people, and technology essential to managing critical data to a set of goals.
 Understanding data governance fundamentals is essential to the success of data stewards.